Learn about the History of Lost Valley and more.

 Types of Runs:

-Lost Valley’s variety of 30 trails and 2 terrain parks offers a full and interesting ski day for skiers of all abilities.
+Lost Valley’s variety of 22 trails and 3 terrain parks & 9-gladed trails, offers a full and interesting ski day for skiers of all abilities.
 Most of Lost Valley’s trails are rated easiest and intermediate while challenging expert skiers with a few difficult trails.
 Family regrouping is simple as all trails come together a short distance from each other.
-The Slopeside Grill Serves up Delicious Pub Style Foods and the Full Bar features many microbrews on draft and is also the home of Lost Valley Brewing Company.

 Lost Valley’s has an onsite Brewpub which serves up to order food and has Lost Valley Brewing Co beer available on draft plus other local favorites in the bar area.
 Alternatively, there is also a variety of hot & ready food items, cold prepared foods, candy, snacks and drinks available in the grab and go area.